briancroxall/borderwaters/README.md

 As mentioned above, the bulk of our data came from JSTOR; Duke UP provided additional data for _American Literature_.
 Since these two datasets were provided to us directly, no work was necessary.

 ### third-pass-articles
 This folder collects the scripts related to [Step 3](https://github.com/briancroxall/borderwaters#data) of the data (collecting data from the 2010s for years not provided by either JSTOR or Duke UP).
-This work was begun in August 2019 and completed in December 2019, once the final issue of the decade was published for each journal.
+This work was begun in August 2018, was revisited in August 2019, and was completed in December 2019, once the final issue of the decade was published for each journal.

 Steps
 1. Collect data